annecss/summer_2020/docs/index.md

 # Summer 2020 reflection
-text
+This summer has been a deeply enriching experience.
-## One thing I am thinking about doing
+# One thing I am thinking about doing
-text text text
-https://mybinder.org/v2/gh/annecss/summer2020notebooks/master
+This summer has tuaght me methods I believe will be very important as I develop my ideas for a thesis. https://mybinder.org/v2/gh/annecss/summer2020notebooks/master